tchughesiv/test-fips-email/README.md

 ## Preliminary steps
 Install the required TLS resources in `tls` folder:
 * cacerts.bcfks: can be copied from the `git@gitlab.cee.redhat.com:service/keycloak.git` repo at `fips-libs/cacerts.bcfks`
-* tls.crt: can be extracted from an existing namespance NS as `oc extract secret/certificates -n NS --keys tls.crt --confirm --to tls`
+* tls.crt: can be extracted from an existing Keycloak namespance NS as `oc extract secret/certificates -n NS --keys tls.crt --confirm --to tls`
-* tls.key: can be extracted from an existing namespance NS as `oc extract secret/certificates -n NS --keys tls.key --confirm --to tls`
+* tls.key: can be extracted from an existing Keycloak namespance NS as `oc extract secret/certificates -n NS --keys tls.key --confirm --to tls`

 ## Testing options
 All options are based on a custom image `quay.io/dmartino/ubi9-jdk17-git` including OpenJDK17, git and vim.